 English teaching is often fun, challenging and rewarding.
 One of the most rewarding aspects of the job is helping your students to succeed.
 I must stress here that helping is the keyword, as teachers have a big influence on their students, but ultimately, it is down to them.
 After teaching for a little while, I started thinking about this question.
 What makes students successful, and how can teachers help?
 To answer this question, I put together the 5 C's of successful English teaching.

-Successful students all share similar traits; confidence, driven, focused and motivated.
+Successful students all share similar traits: confidence, drive, focus and motivation.
 These attributes do not just appear, they are developed.
 We, as teachers, help develop these attributes by working with students, parents and Progress Advisors.
 These are just a few key points I have learned since I began teaching.

 In my classroom, I often try to communicate with the parents for the positive and negative moments.
 It can be intimidating to talk to parents, especially when our level of Chinese is low, however, constant feedback and communication with Progress Advisors (PAs) can make parent-teacher conferences less stressful and more productive.
 Furthermore, PAs and parents are vital to a child's view of the classroom.
 If the student is not well informed about the classroom, he or she begins to fear coming and does not want to be involved.